douglasteeple/FollowMeDNN/README.md

 ## Deep Learning Project ##

-This project involved training a fullt convolutional deep neural network to learn and later identify and track a target in simulation.
+This project implements a fully convolutional deep neural network supporting the semantic segmentation model.
+The DNN learns and later identifies and tracks a target in simulation.
 This target is called the "hero" throughout this documentation.
+In this project we:

+* implement the FCN deep neual network
+* gather simulation data, training and validation, with and without hero, using the Unity simulator
+* train the model on an Amazon AWS instance
+* check the score for accuracy
+* run the model in the simulator to follow the hero

 [image_0]: ./docs/misc/follow.png
 ![Following Image][image_0]